-I am research faculty at the Institute for Quantitative Social Science, Harvard University.
-I'm also a Lecturer in Quantitative International Political Economy at City, University of London and Post-Doctoral Researcher at the Fiscal Governance Centre, Hertie School of Governance.
-My research focuses on statistical software development and the international political economy of public financial and monetary institutions.
+I am Economics Lead at Zalando SE building and evaluating large scale decision-making systems.
+I am also a visiting research fellow at the Institute for Quantitative Social Science, Harvard University developing statistical software and applications for the social and physical sciences.
+I previously held posts at City, University of London, the Hertie School of Governance, Yonsei University, and the London School of Economics where in 2012 I completed a PhD in quantitative political science.
+My academic research focuses on the international political economy of public financial and monetary institutions, as well as applied social science statistics.
 My work has been published in peer reviewed journals including the British Journal of Political Science, Journal of Common Market Studies, Journal of Peace Research, International Studies Quarterly, Journal of European Public Policy, Review of International Political Economy, Political Science Research and Methods, and Journal of Statistical Software.
 I have co-authored a number of pieces on European banking union for the Bruegel Policy Contribution series.
-I authored a book on reproducible research methods published by Chapman and Hall.
-I have been a Lecturer in International Relations at Yonsei University and a Fellow in Government at the London School of Economics where in 2012 I completed a PhD in quantitative political science.
+I published a book on reproducible computational research methods for Chapman and Hall.

 For more details, please see my CV.